hero@2.jpg

 Entry fees are tax-deductible!

 We strive to keep team registration fees as low as possible.
-All team registration fees are tax-deductible (Tax ID 94-3308173) donations and we donate part of the proceeds to a local charity.
+All team registration fees are tax-deductible (Tax ID 94-3308173).

 Rules